 From arts and culture to sports to dining, Chicago offers something for every taste.
 The Art Institute of Chicago, Field Museum and Museum of Science and Industry are known for their world-class collections.
 Chicago is also famous for its blues clubs and extraordinary architecture.
 Sports fans flock to see Chicago Bulls basketball, Bears football, White Sox and Cubs baseball, Blackhawks ice hockey and Fire soccer games.

-Outdoor enthusiasts enjoy swimming, running, biking, in-line skating and other sports in the many parks and beaches along Lake Michigan.
 To learn more about what Chicago has to offer, explore online.